anandsuresh/sse4_crc32/README.md

 # SSE4-CRC32

-Nehalam-based Intel processors feature the Streaming SIMD Extensions instruction set which provide a hardware-accelerated version of the CRC32 algorithm (Castagnoli variant).
+Starting with the Nehalam series, Intel processors feature the Streaming SIMD Extensions instruction set which provide a hardware-accelerated version of the CRC32 algorithm (Castagnoli variant).
 This library uses the Intel SSE 4.2 instruction set to provide a fast CRC-32 algorithm.